SSBLA01/00-MCP-MASTER-CONTROL/README.md

 2. Check that ffmpeg is installed on your system
 3. Verify the MANIM_OUTPUT_DIR path exists and is writable

+### Text overlapping in animations
+1. Use the `gyrovector_clean.py` version which implements proper spatial layout
+2. Position labels using `.next_to()` with appropriate buffers
+3. Create dedicated areas for formulas and visualizations

 ## Development

 ### Running Tests